DataCraftByArijit/Black-Friday-Sales-Analysis---Walmart/README.md

  - Exploring the strength and direction of relationship among the attributes using Correlation in Heatmap
  - Use CLT to draw assumptions on sample distributions
  - Findings and inferences
+ - Recommendations
 (Please refer to Python code file)

 # Findings
   - As per CLT, the Smaple Ditribution follows Gaussian regardless of the population as the sample size for both the samples are much bigger than 30